-The reform implies that all sight deposits are backed by 100 percent reserves at the SNB.
+The reform implies that all sight deposits are no longer on the balance sheet of commercial banks.
 This may imply lower funding for banks.
 If this is the case, in the first stage of the reform, the SNB lends the funds to banks.
 More specifically, let H be the monetary base before the reform, which is made of bank notes and of banks' reserves at the central bank.
 With the reform, banks would deposit the additional quantity M1 - H at the SNB.
-This is the quantity of funds that is no longer available to banks for their lending or investment activities.
-If the SNB lends this amount to banks their total resources are unchanged.
-This section considers the first stage of this reform and Section 4 will consider the second stage.
+This is